Many neighborly polytopes and oriented matroids: Introduction

-This bound was improved by Shemer in~\cite{Shemer1982}, where he introduced the \emph{sewing construction} to build an infinite family of neighborly polytopes in any even dimension.
+This bound was improved by Shemer in~\cite{Shemer1982}, where he introduced the \defn{Sewing Construction} to build an infinite family of neighborly polytopes in any even dimension.
 Given a neighborly $d$-polytope with $n$ vertices and a suitable flag of faces, one can ``sew'' a new vertex onto it to get a new neighborly $d$-polytope with $n+1$ vertices.
 With this construction, Shemer proved that $\nnei{n}{d}$ is greater than where $c_d\rightarrow \frac{1}{2}$ when $d\rightarrow\infty$.

-This is a quite surprising result when it is combined with the fact that Goodman and Pollack proved in~\cite{GoodmanPollack1986} that $\lnei{n}{d}\leq 2^{d(d+1)n\log n}$, where $\lnei{n}{d}$ is the number of (combinatorial types of) vertex-labeled $d$-polytopes with $n$ vertices.
-Alon~\cite{Alon1986} improved this bound to

-Recently, Bisztriczky extended Shemer's technique to odd dimension~\cite{Bisztriczky2000}, while Lee and Menzel provided a generalization of the sewing construction to non-simplicial polytopes~\cite{LeeMenzel2010}.
-In \cite{TrelfordVigh2011} details on how to compute the face lattice of a sewn polytope are given.

-Oriented matroids are an abstract model for combinatorial geometry.
-In this sense, oriented matroids can be considered as a generalization of point configurations such as the vertex set of a convex polytope.
-The concept of neighborly polytope extends naturally to neighborly oriented matroids, see~\cite{Cordovil2000} or \cite{Sturmfels1988}.
+The main result of this paper is the following theorem, proved in Section~\ref{sec:counting}, that provides a new lower bound for $\lnei{n}{d}$, the number of \emph{vertex-labeled} combinatorial types of neighborly polytopes with $n$ vertices and dimension~$d$.